-Dr. Daniel R. Green is Performing the Duties of the Deputy Under Secretary of Defense for Policy.
+Dr. Daniel R. Green is is the Deputy Assistant Secretary of Defense for Strategy and Force Development.

 He is responsible for defense strategy, force development, and strategic analysis within the Office of the Secretary of Defense (Policy) and advises the Assistant Secretary of Defense for Strategy, Plans, and Capabilities.
 His office develops the National Defense Strategy, the Defense Planning Guidance, as well as various Defense Planning Scenarios.
 Prior to his appointment, he served as a Defense Fellow at The Washington Institute for Near East Policy.
 He previously served in the Office of the Secretary of Defense (Policy) in 2001-2003 and from 2008-2009.